efekandursun/efekandursun/README.md

 # Hi, I'm Efekan!

 ### Computer Engineering Student & Entrepreneur
-I am a 3rd-year Computer Engineering student based in Turkey, focused on building **AI-powered SaaS solutions** that solve real-world industrial problems.
+I am a 3rd-year Computer Engineering student based in Turkiye/Eskişehir, focused on building **AI-powered SaaS solutions** that solve real-world industrial problems.
 Currently, I am the co-founder of **FieldFlow AI**, where we bridge the gap between field operations and digital management.

 ---